 Sending money to China

-When sending money overseas, you’ll usually need to create a free account with a money transfer provider.
-The process varies by company but generally requires you to provide your name, contact information and proof of identity.
+When sending money to China, you’ll usually need to create a free account with a money transfer provider.
+The process varies by company, but generally requires you to provide your name, contact information and proof of identity.
 If you’re not paying for your transaction with cash, you’ll also provide your banking info in order to have the funds withdrawn from your account.

-Once you’ve selected a payment option and entered the full details of your transfer, you make your transaction and wait for the funds to arrive.
+Once you’ve selected a payment option and entered the full details of your transfer, you’ll make your transaction and wait for the funds to be delivered.
 You’ll most likely receive a reference number or receipt that you can use to track the progress of your transfer.

 How do international money transfers work?